vanhoefm/fragattacks/README.md

 In recent kernels there was a ([now fixed](https://www.spinics.net/lists/linux-wireless/msg200825.html)) regression with the `ath9k_htc` driver causing it not to work.
 Simply use an up-to-date kernel or our patched drivers to avoid this issue.

-#### AWUS036ACM

-If for some reason Linux does not automatically recognize this device, execute `sudo modprobe mt76x2u` to manually load the driver.
-I found that, at least on my devices, this dongle was unstable when connected to a USB3.0 port.
-Others seems to have reported [similar issues](https://www.spinics.net/lists/linux-wireless/msg200453.html) with this dongle.
-When connected to a USB2.0 port I found this dongle to be reliable.
-Also see [this issue](https://github.com/vanhoefm/fragattacks/issues/22) for experience that others had with this dongle.

 #### AWUS036ACH